Intro

 In other words, COSO governs internal control, which it defines as “…a process, effected by an entity’s board of directors, management, and other personnel, designed to provide reasonable assurance regarding the achievement of objectives relating to operations, reporting, and compliance.”

-COBIT 5 enables the governing and management of IT holistically, throughout the enterprise.
-It encompasses the full, end-to-end business and IT functional areas of responsibility and considers the IT-related interests of internal and external stakeholders.
+COBIT 5 enables the governing and management of IT holistically throughout the enterprise.
+It encompasses the entire end-to-end business and IT functional areas of responsibility and considers the IT-related interests of internal and external stakeholders.

-Although differing in their focus, the two frameworks are complementary can be applied in tandem.
-In fact, doing so is recommended to maximize risk management and controls throughout the organization.
+Although their focus differs, the two complementary frameworks can be applied in tandem.
+Doing so is recommended to maximize risk management and controls throughout the organization.

-Both frameworks can be effective for achieving compliance with the Sarbanes-Oxley Act (SOX), a federal law intended to prevent accounting errors and fraud in public companies.
+Both frameworks can effectively achieve compliance with the Sarbanes-Oxley Act (SOX), a federal law intended to prevent accounting errors and fraud in public companies.

 For most entities, the COSO framework and SOX compliance go hand-in-hand.
-Because COSO focuses on financial controls and fraud prevention, it dovetails nicely with SOX, and COSO framework compliance pretty much guarantees SOX compliance.
+Because COSO focuses on financial controls and fraud prevention, it dovetails nicely with SOX, and COSO framework compliance guarantees SOX compliance.

-Enacted in 2002, SOX does not spell out compliance requirements for IT, however, so many enterprises use COBIT to help ensure that their IT systems and processes comply with the law’s requirements.
+Enacted in 2002, SOX does not spell out compliance requirements for IT; however, many enterprises use COBIT to help ensure that their IT systems and processes comply with the law’s requirements.

-The two complement each other in another way, as well: COSO is more theoretical, establishing the guiding principles for organizations to use for building risk tolerance and reducing fraud, while COBIT 5 is more practical, offering concrete suggestions for how to build controls related to IT.
+The two complement each other in another way: COSO is more theoretical, establishing the guiding principles for organizations to use for building risk tolerance and reducing fraud, while COBIT 5 is more practical, offering concrete suggestions for how to create controls related to IT.

 How Do COSO Audits Work?